 “One of the most important traits of a good leader is vision”

 Sebastian Horn MD is Head of Global Patient Safety and Pharmacovigilance, responsible for managing safety information for Teva’s product portfolio and ensuring patient safety comes first.
-His pharmacovigilance colleagues are located around the world, with large hubs in several key Teva locations including Croatia, Israel, Romania, and New Jersey.
+His pharmacovigilance colleagues are located around the world, with large hubs in several key Teva locations including Croatia, India, Israel, Romania, and the US.
 Based in Ulm, Germany, Sebastian talks to us about the vital importance of patient safety and the process of building trust.

 Our patient-first mindset and extensive patient reach strongly positions Teva to improve patients’ lives.
 It is our strong belief in patient centricity combined with our breadth, reaching more than 200 million patients every day, that I find remarkable and inspirational.